walekarketaki8/Flower_Classification_Using_Keras/README.md

 ```bash
 python cnn.py
 ```
-> We can customize all the  parameters as per our requirements which includes input_shape, batch_size, nb_epoch.
+> Here training is done with 30 epochs, for better accuracy customize parameters as per our requirements which includes input_shape, batch_size, nb_epoch.
 Also can modify CNN architecture by adding more layers and more nodes in each layer etc.<br>

 4. Testing : **cnn.py**. will give **model.h5**.
 To test on any image run below command
 ```bash